-Starting in February 2011, shareholder derivative complaints were filed in the Superior Court of California for the County of Los Angeles against the Company's directors and certain of its officers.
+Starting in February 2011, shareholder derivative complaints were filed in the Superior Court of California for the County of Los Angeles and in the U.S. District Court for the Central District of California against the Company's directors and certain of its officers.
 The complaints in the shareholder derivative actions allege breaches of fiduciary duties by the defendants and other violations of law.
 In general, the complaints allege that the Company's directors and certain of its officers caused or allowed for the dissemination of materially false and misleading statements regarding the Company's business and prospects for AFREZZA, thereby artificially inflating the price of its common stock.
 The plaintiffs are seeking unspecified monetary damages and other relief, including reforms to the Company's corporate governance and internal procedures.
+The Superior Court of California for the County of Los Angeles has consolidated the actions pending before it.
+Likewise, the U.S. District Court for the Central District of California has consolidated the actions pending before it.
+The U.S. District Court for the Central District of California has also appointed lead plaintiffs and lead counsel and ordered the federal lead plaintiffs to file a consolidated complaint by mid-August 2011.
 The Company plans to vigorously defend against the claims advanced.